abednego-s/react-redux-challenges/src/01-createSlice/README.md

 ## Description

-A straightforward "Counter" app.
-Clicking the "Increment" button should lead to an increase in the displayed number, while the "Decrement" button should decrease the number correspondingly.
-Additionally, incorporate an input text field and a button labeled "Increment by Amount."
-Upon clicking this button, the value should be incremented based on the numerical input provided.
+A simple "Counter" app.
+Clicking the "Increment" button should increase the displayed number, while clicking the "Decrement" decrease the displayed number.
+Additionally, there's an input text field and "Increment by Amount" button, when this button is clicked, the value should be incremented based on the input provided.

 ## Run the test